gahtan-syarif/sha3prng/README.md

 # Generate a random bytes object with length of 74 bytes.
 random_bytes = prng_instance.randbytes(74)

-# Create a duplicate of the PRNG object (deepcopy)
+# Create a duplicate of the PRNG object (deepcopy).
 prng_instance_duplicate = prng_instance.duplicate()

-# Return the current counter value of the PRNG instance
+# Return the current counter value of the PRNG instance.
 current_counter = prng_instance.get_counter()

 # Advance the PRNG state by 1234567 steps.